Objectway/super-gigi/README.md

 ### $breakpoints
 default: `(xxsmall: 0em, xsmall: em-calc(480), small: em-calc(640), medium: em-calc(720), large: em-calc(1024), xlarge: em-calc(1280), xxlarge: em-calc(1440))` - type: `map`

 Ok, this is a little complicated :) but we want to have this settings in only one place.
-This is a <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps" target="_blank">SASS map</a>, and we use it to define all our mediaqueries.
+This is a <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps" target="_blank">Sass map</a>, and we use it to define all our mediaqueries.
 The **keys** are used to define the name of our breakpoints and will be passed to our classes generator or to our mixins.
 For example if you use the classes and youchange this object like this:

 ```scss